Hodgkin lymphoma: History

 Hodgkin lymphoma was first described in an 1832 report by Thomas Hodgkin, although Hodgkin noted that perhaps an earlier reference to the condition was provided by Marcello Malpighi in 1666.
 While occupied as museum curator at Guy's Hospital, London, Hodgkin studied seven people with painless lymph node enlargement.
 Of the seven cases, two were under the care of Richard Bright, one was of Thomas Addison, and one was of Robert Carswell.
 Carswell's report of the seventh case was accompanied by numerous illustrations that aided early descriptions of the disease.

 Hodgkin's report on the seven cases, entitled "On some morbid appearances of the absorbent glands and spleen", was presented to the Medical and Chirurgical Society of London in January 1832 and was subsequently published in the society's journal, Medical-Chirurgical Society Transactions.
 Hodgkin's paper went largely unnoticed, however, even though Bright highlighted it in an 1838 publication.
 Indeed, Hodgkin himself did not view his contribution as particularly significant.

 In 1856, Samuel Wilks independently reported on a series of patients with the same disease that Hodgkin had previously described.
 Wilks, a successor to Hodgkin at Guy's Hospital, was unaware of Hodgkin's prior work on the subject.
 Bright informed Wilks of Hodgkin's contribution and in 1865, Wilks published a second paper, entitled "Cases of enlargement of the lymphatic glands and spleen", in which he named the illness "Hodgkin's disease" in honor of his predecessor.

 Theodor Langhans and WS Greenfield first described the microscopic characteristics of Hodgkin lymphoma in 1872 and 1878, respectively.
 In 1898 and 1902, respectively, Carl Sternberg and Dorothy Reed independently described the cytogenetic features of the malignant cells of Hodgkin lymphoma, now called Reed–Sternberg cells.

 Tissue specimens from Hodgkin's seven cases were preserved at Guy's Hospital.
 Nearly 100 years after Hodgkin's initial publication, histopathologic reexamination confirmed Hodgkin lymphoma in only three of seven of these people.
 The remaining cases included non-Hodgkin lymphoma, tuberculosis, and syphilis.

-Hodgkin lymphoma was one of the first cancers to be treated successfully with radiation therapy and, later, it was one of the first to be treated by combination chemotherapy.